 For some time now, I have been claiming that what we are likely to get, and probably need, whether we like it or not, is a Man of Destiny.
 The original man called that was, of course, Napoleon Bonaparte.
 Neither my claim nor Napoleon is popular nowadays.
 We have gotten used to hearing that individual men don’t matter—that history is instead, take your pick, a matter of struggle for economic advantage, or of the opinions and actions of the masses, or of blind and random fate, or of group politics of one type or another.
 This book, Andrew Roberts’s generally positive take on Napoleon, shows the falsehood of those claims, and proves that what matters is men.
 Not men in general, but a tiny subset of men who make, and have always made, the world what it is, and what it will be, good and bad.

-This is obvious, of course.
+This is obvious.
 We are today made to pretend it’s not obvious because it offends two shrill and culturally dominant sets of ideologues: egalitarians, who think that somehow it is humiliating to mankind that the mass of people does not matter at all in history; and self-appointed leaders of groups from whom great men have never arisen, who likewise find it humiliating that reality excludes them from prominence.
 But it’s still obvious.
 I should note, too, that I keep saying “men” not as a verbal tic, but because women in this sense, of individuals who directly and sua sponte change the course of history by reaching out and bending the world to their will, don’t exist in any significant number.
 Certainly, the sum total of such women who have ever existed can be counted on the fingers of one hand, if there are any at all.
 Now that I mention it, in fact, I can’t think of any.
 Thus, of course, “feminists” are prominent among the latter set of offended ideologues.
 It’s not that women are not very important to history, but in the nature of things their influence tends to be indirect—the essential differences among men and women make it unlikely that any woman has ever wanted to be like Napoleon, or his forerunners such as Alexander and Julius Caesar, since megalomania is a nearly exclusively male trait.

 And it’s Napoleon’s megalomania that comes through most in this biography, along with the extremely rare ability to lead and inspire men in good times and bad, and a variety of other traits, including off-the-charts charisma and charm, an inexhaustible capacity for work, an insatiable desire for knowledge (often gained by rapid-fire questioning of whomever he was with), a wry sense of humor and a limited sense of vanity, a practical approach to solving all problems, excessive loyalty to family, and the timing and sparkle of the showman.
 An additional characteristic I found particularly fascinating about Napoleon, to which Roberts recurs several times, is his ability to compartmentalize his life.
 “He could entirely close off one part of his mind to what was going on in the rest of it; he himself likened it to being able to open and close drawers in a cupboard.”
 Coupled with a prodigious memory (like Bill Clinton, he could remember people he had met briefly many years before) and a trap-like mind that excelled in mathematics and absorbed history, this allowed Napoleon to focus on what he chose to do, and not to be distracted.
 In effect, he was able to accomplish more than other men, because of the combination of talents with which he was blessed.

 Finally, Napoleon had that most important personality characteristic for a winner—he was decisive, so he got things done.
-We often told that large organizations and bureaucracies defeat those who are putatively at the top of the hierarchy.
+We are often told that large organizations and bureaucracies defeat those who are putatively at the top of the hierarchy.
 This is false, or rather it doesn’t have to be that way, if the man at the top has actual power and the will to use it.
 Donald Trump can’t effectively defeat the Deep State, even if he were disciplined and focused, because he lacks the necessary power—the structures of the American system don’t permit him to accrue such power (though Trump would be happy to change those structures to his benefit, I’m sure).
 On the other hand, in the modern world, there are some leaders with that power—a good example is the Pope.
 Supposedly, Pope Benedict quit because he couldn’t exercise his power because of the bureaucracy, which opposed him.
 But Benedict, unlike Trump, was an absolute monarch, with limitless financial resources.
 If he had had the will, he could have burnt out the malignancy at the heart of the Roman Catholic Church, starting by simply firing the entire Curia—it only has three thousand people, and as John XXIII responded, when asked “how many people work in the Curia?”, “about half.”
 I guarantee that if I were Pope (admittedly an unlikely possibility), within a week I would have solved the institutional problems of the Catholic Church.
 (Napoleon would have done it in two days.)
 I would have a lot of new problems as a result, but those can be dealt with in order of priority (another thing as which Napoleon excelled).
 The career of Napoleon proves that things like that can be done—but they need the right person to do them.

 Not that Napoleon didn’t have faults.
 Like Julius Caesar, he was fond of generously pardoning his enemies and those who betrayed him, and also like Caesar, this harmed him in the end.
 He had a lot of bad character traits, too.
 He was an inveterate liar, compulsively unable to admit the magnitude of defeat, or any defeat.
 He was sometimes brutal, though in some cases he was willing to admit it, and admit the error.
 He cheated at cards, because he could not face losing (although he paid the money back afterwards).
 But what Napoleon was not, most of all, was a prototype of the mass killers of the twentieth century.
 This, apparently, has been a very common comparison for decades, although it is transparently silly.
 If anything, Napoleon was more like a megalomaniac Eurocrat, desperate to create a new system and indifferent to the human cost to the little people.
 The dictators of the twentieth century killed for ideology, and killed a vastly greater number of people, both absolutely and in relative numbers.
 Their progenitors were the men of the Committee of Public Safety, of whom Napoleon was the heir in time, but not in thought.
 He had no ideology at all, other than wanting glory for himself and for France, between which two he didn’t distinguish much, and he didn’t kill anyone deliberately except soldiers and others directly opposed to him.
 Unlike Robespierre and Saint Just, he was no totalitarian, and he had no interest in dictating how people lived their daily lives or in ruling their thoughts, though he was happy to assist in making those lives a little better.
 Napoleon did not even want to dictate the details of how conquered countries and territories were to be governed.
 Rather, like all such conquering men before the twentieth century, he was driven by an internal spring wound around his ego, and not given to overmuch self-analysis as to how or why he got that way, or to who had to bear the costs of his choices.